Studying magnetic circular vortex dichroism effect for photoionization of Rydberg atoms with vortex photons: Theoretical calculations

 \subsection{Differential Cross Section}

 The photoionization differential cross section is given by

 where $E_f$ is the kinetic energy of the final electron, $E_i$ is the binding energy of the initial electron, $\omega$ is the energy of the incident photon, and $j$ represents the incident photon current.
-For different initial photon state, current $j$ will be different.
+For different initial photon state, current $j$ will be different. {Here, $\cal M$ can be ${\cal M}^P_{fi}(\vb k,\vb p)$ in Eq.~\ref{transition matrix coordinate space} or ${\cal M}_{fi}^V(\vb p)$ in Eq.~\ref{mv}.}

 When $|{\cal M}|$ is independent of the azimuthal angle $\phi_{\vb p}$ of the outgoing electron, we obtain the angular differential cross section:

 Here, for initial vortex photon, we use an effective photon current: